 The core specification document for SOCKS5, RFC 1928, describes certain features that are not implemented in Socks5++.

 The first is authentication.
 The RFC requires "compliant" servers to provide GSSAPI authentication support, while leaving username/password authentication as a recommended option.
-However, none of the popular web browsers implement any authentication options when using SOCKS5.
-This makes authentication support of little value, so it is not included in Socks5++.
+Unfortunately, none of the popular web browsers implement any authentication options when using SOCKS5.
+This makes authentication support of little value.

 Another SOCKS5 feature that is not implemented is UDP support.
-While this also has valid use cases, e.g., for proxying NTP or QUIC, the same lack of client-side SOCKS support in major applications using these protocols makes UDP support of similarly limited benefit.
+While this also has valid use cases, e.g., for proxying NTP or QUIC, the same lack of client-side SOCKS support in the software providing these services makes UDP support of limited benefit.

 Building and Installing